What does "JB" stand for? Joshua Bardwell of course!

 Safety is a major concern for any form of parallel charging.
 Checking each cell of every single battery before connecting them together is extremely important!
 If you see a cell's voltage that is not like the rest, do not charge it with the others in parallel!
 To help with this, we have added a cell checker at the top of the board.
 You need to check them one at a time before plugging them all into the board, however.
 We have also provided replaceable fuses between the main power leads to aid in preventing surges from one pack to another.
 We suggest only parallel charging packs that are within roughly 0.1 volts per cell, or 0.4 volts for a 4S pack.
 So a pack that is at 15.0 volts total would be safe to charge with another pack that was 15.4 volts or 14.6 volts.

 Do your batteries have short balance leads?
 Try these 4s balance tap extensions!

-Please watch this video from Joshua for proper parallel charging techniques:
+Please watch these videos from Joshua for proper parallel charging techniques: